 The inner courtyard of the museum features the famous Detroit Industry frescoes by Diego Rivera.
 These 27 panels depict the automotive industry at Ford Motor Company and Rivera even considered them his most successful work.

-Some of my personal favourite places to see a concert in Detroit include the Fillmore, the Majestic Theatre/Magic Stick, and the Masonic Temple.
-To find out what’s playing in Detroit, I recommend checking out the calendar of events from the Metro Times or Jambase.
+Some of my personal favorite places to see a concert in Detroit include the Fillmore, the Majestic Theatre/Magic Stick, and the Masonic Temple.

 4. Hang Out in Campus Martius